ArtifactDB/gobbler/README.md

 - `version`: string containing the name of the version.

 On success, the version is deleted and a JSON formatted file will be created in `responses` with the `type` property set to `SUCCESS`.
+A success is still reported even if the version, its asset or its project is not present, in which case the operation is a no-op.

 ### Health check